SeanConnelly/CloudStudio/README.md

 3. Configure a new web application
   3.1.
 Using the "Management Portal", create a new web application, name it "/cloudstudio"
   3.2.
-Configure the "Physical Path" to point to the sub folder "\src\csp\" at the location in step 1.
+Configure the "Physical Path" to point to the sub folder "\src\web\" at the location in step 1.
   3.3 Give the application a suitable role